Mortgage Preapproval Tips for First-Time Buyers

 Thankfully, getting preapproved is a simple process – one that you no longer have to make an in-person appointment to do.
 You can simply apply online with a bank and, once you provide the necessary information, you can get preapproved in minutes.
 Here are key tips to keep in mind:

-1. P Preapproval is Not the Same as Getting Prequalified
+1. Preapproval is Not the Same as Getting Prequalified

 When getting prequalified, the lender provides an estimate of how much you can borrow based on the financial information you provide.
 This process doesn’t involve verification of the information, making it less formal and authoritative than preapproval.
 Prequalification is useful for getting a general idea of your borrowing capacity but doesn’t carry the same weight as preapproval.